yanxu2021/ExploreCalifornia/README.md

 ## MSSA Project

 ![logo](https://github.com/yanxu2021/ExploreCalifornia/blob/main/image/removebg%20logo.png)
-<p>ExploreCalifornia will be CRUD application.
+### ExploreCalifornia will be CRUD application.
 Crud means create, read, update, and delete from database.
 I'll create all the forms the website and the database that makes it all happen.
-In the database the user will be able to search for the journeys they created.</p>
+In the database the user will be able to search for the journeys they created.
+### Why ASP.NET?ASP.NET's code-behind model marks a departure from Classic ASP in that it encourages developers to build applications with separation of presentation and content in mind.
+### Why MVC?User->Router->-><-View-><-Controller-><-Model-><-Database

 ![1](https://github.com/yanxu2021/ExploreCalifornia/blob/main/report/1.JPG)
 ![2](https://github.com/yanxu2021/ExploreCalifornia/blob/main/report/2.JPG)